A-Shalchian/COMP3123/exec05/Readme.md

 **7. Dynamic Port Binding in Express.js**

 - Explain how the `app.listen(process.env.port || 8081)` line works and why it's useful in production environments.

+The line `app.listen(process.env.port || 8081)` allows the Express.js application to listen on a port defined by the environment variable `process.env.port`.
+If this environment variable is not set, it defaults to port `8081`.

 ---
 # Submission Guideline